Leander

 How to Pronounce Leander

 Our model has identified 4 different pronunciations for the name Leander.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 56.1% confident that Leander is pronounced as lee-AN-der.
-The next most likely pronunciation is LEE-an-der, at 19.5% confidence.
+Our model is 56.1% confident that Leander is pronounced as lee-AN-der, which has 3 syllables.
+The next most likely pronunciation is LEE-an-der, at 19.5% confidence, with 3 syllables.

 lee-AN-der (3 syllables)